kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 If you see the output of console.log like above, proceed with the steps below.
 The version number can be different according to the version of the connected Kaia node.

-### Connecting to a Kaia Node <a href="#connecting-to-a-klaytn-node" id="connecting-to-a-klaytn-node"></a>
+### Connecting to a Kaia Node <a href="#connecting-to-a-kaia-node" id="connecting-to-a-kaia-node"></a>

-You can import the caver-js module and connect it to a Kaia Node in the Baobab testnet as shown in the example below:
+You can import the caver-js module and connect it to a Kaia Node in the Kairos testnet as shown in the example below:

 ```javascript
 const Caver = require('caver-js')